Modaino/Buck-DC-motor-simulation/README.md

 # diff

-Dc machine witch buck converter
+A simple simulation of the governing equations of a Dc machine witch buck converter.